Decipher-MR: A Vision-Language Foundation Model for 3D MRI Representations: Results

 \subsection{Decipher-MR Pretraining}

-Decipher-MR was pretrained on a large and diverse MRI dataset comprising 22,594 studies and 203,233 series (Fig.~\ref{fig1}a), with corresponding radiology reports available for 20,658 studies.
-The dataset spans a broad age range (0 to 90 years), covers a wide spectrum of body regions and MRI protocols, and features scans acquired from multiple vendors, including GE, Siemens, Philips, Toshiba, etc. This diversity ensures robust representation across various imaging systems and clinical environments.
+Decipher-MR was pretrained on a large and diverse MRI dataset comprising 22,594 studies and 203,233 series, with corresponding radiology reports available for 20,658 studies.
+The dataset spans a broad age range (0 to 90 years), covers a wide spectrum of body regions and MRI protocols, and features scans acquired from multiple vendors, including GE, Siemens, Philips, Toshiba, etc. \zyc{Detailed quantitative distributions are summarized in Fig.~\ref{fig1}a.} This diversity ensures robust representation across various imaging systems and clinical environments.

 We employed a two-stage pretraining strategy (Fig.~\ref{fig1}b).
 In the first stage, we independently pretrained the image and text encoders using self-supervised learning: a student-teacher contrastive framework for the vision encoder and masked language modeling for the text encoder.
 In the second stage, we conducted joint image–report contrastive pretraining to align visual and textual representations.
 This approach enables the model to capture both global and fine-grained imaging features, while learning visual patterns aligned with key anatomical and pathological descriptors in the reports—thereby enhancing visual representation quality and enabling effective bidirectional retrieval between image scans and text descriptions.
 More details of pretraining can be found in Method 4.4.